scottgriffinm/Lease-Tracker/README.md

 # Property Management Dashboard Demo

 A Django-based rental property management system with an interactive dashboard.
 It handles properties, units, tenants, leases, payments, and rental applications using Bootstrap, Chart.js, and DataTables.
-I made this to refresh my django knowledge a bit 😊.
 Currently live at https://scottgriffinm.pythonanywhere.com.

 **Project Structure:**